Mollinak10/Linux-basics/Linux.md

 Learn Linux basics with Molly
 HI EVERYONE :)
 I HAVE UPLOADED SOME BASIC LESSONS ON LINUX FOR YOU SO THAT YOU CAN USE IT WHENEVER YOU WISH TO DO SO.
-This woukd be your personal cheat sheet!
+This would be your personal cheat sheet!